metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 - `icon` (String) Icon for overwriting default icon on the dashboard
 - `kubeconfig` (Attributes) Kubeconfig is the kubeconfig or the path to the kubeconfig file. (see [below for nested schema](#nestedatt--spec--kubernetes_resource--kubeconfig))
 - `labels` (Map of String) Labels for the check
-- `metrics` (Attributes List) Metrics to expose from check.https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--kubernetes_resource--metrics))
+- `metrics` (Attributes List) Metrics to expose from check. https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--kubernetes_resource--metrics))
 - `namespace` (String) Namespace to insert the check into, if different to the namespace the canary is defined, e.g.
-- `relationships` (Attributes) Relationships defines a way to link the check results to components and configsusing lookup expressions. (see [below for nested schema](#nestedatt--spec--kubernetes_resource--relationships))
+- `relationships` (Attributes) Relationships defines a way to link the check results to components and configs using lookup expressions. (see [below for nested schema](#nestedatt--spec--kubernetes_resource--relationships))
-- `static_resources` (Map of String) StaticResources are kubernetes resources that are created & onlycleared when the canary is deleted
+- `static_resources` (Map of String) StaticResources are kubernetes resources that are created & only cleared when the canary is deleted
 - `test` (Attributes) (see [below for nested schema](#nestedatt--spec--kubernetes_resource--test))
 - `transform` (Attributes) (see [below for nested schema](#nestedatt--spec--kubernetes_resource--transform))
 - `transform_delete_strategy` (String) Transformed checks have a delete strategy on deletion they can either be marked healthy, unhealthy or left as is